WelshDan/smittys-bar-booking/README.md

 - PSQL database function not created
 - PSQL database tables not created
 - Table booking function on 'booktable.html' not created
+- The Contact US form is not connected

 #### Issues
 - The style.css file contains code that is not used and maybe even isn't connected.